Difference Between Motion and Resolution

 A motion may or may not reflect the entirety of the opinion of all the members of the entity or organization.

 In that sense, the motion is just an opinion.
 For example, there can be a motion to the board of directors’ meeting for any executive orders that will change something.
 That means moving something or changing something.
-That is the purpose of a motion in our everyday life.
+That is the purpose of motion in our everyday life.

 Although it is very important, it may not be legally binding.
 It can be just a discussion that will be lost as soon as the meeting ends.
 It may go forward as a common opinion if someone else seconds it.

 A motion can easily be withdrawn.
-Anyone who puts in a motion can easily withdraw it within the given
+Anyone who puts in a motion can easily withdraw it within the given.

 What is Resolution?